← All articles 9 min read

 LinkedIn Banner Size: All Image Dimensions for 2026

 The correct LinkedIn banner size is 1584×396 pixels at a 4:1 aspect ratio, with a maximum file size of 8 MB.
+(Need help checking an existing image's aspect ratio?
+Try our image aspect ratio calculator.)
 That covers the personal profile banner — the most commonly searched spec.
 But LinkedIn has different dimensions for company pages, post images, event covers, and ads, and getting any of them wrong means awkward cropping or blurry images.
 This guide gives you every LinkedIn image dimension in one place, plus how to resize and compress your images in seconds.

 LinkedIn Image Sizes at a Glance